-The latest Transport Ministry's Public Attitudes to Road Safety Survey found nearly half of the 1670 people surveyed believed it unlikely they would be caught if using a hand-held cellphone or texting while driving.
+The latest Transport Ministry's Public Attitudes to Road Safety Survey found nearly half of the 1670 people surveyed believed it unlikely they'd be caught if using a cellphone or texting while driving.

-"I see so many people driving with phones, it's incredible," New Windsor mum Kat Marshall says.
+"I see so many people driving with phones, it's incredible," mum Kat Marshall says.

 "I think it's very tricky to enforce as well."

-"I don't think it's going to go away . . . it's going to get worse," Mt Eden shopper David Stevenson says.
+"I don't think it's going to go away . . . it's going to get worse," David Stevenson says.

-"It often takes being in an accident before you stop doing it or know someone close to you that's been hurt badly."
+"It often takes being in an accident before you stop doing it or knowing someone close to you who's been hurt."

-"Young people particularly . . . the problem they have is if they don't answer their mates bomb them.
+"Young people particularly . . . if they don't answer their mates bomb them.